Trump's Cabinet picks face questions from both parties; McConnell 'confident'

 Hours after Trump was sworn in on Friday, Rubio was tight-lipped, saying he would make his decision "certainly before the vote" Monday and that Tillerson's responses to written questions had addressed "some of" his concerns.

 Still, a "no" vote from Rubio would not doom Tillerson's confirmation, because the nomination could go directly to the Senate floor even without a positive committee recommendation.
-But it would be an embarrassing rebuke to Trump just as his presidency gets under way, with questions swirling about the president's own ties to Russia.
+But it would be an embarrassing rebuke to Trump just as his presidency gets under way, with questions swirling about his ties to Russia.

 The Associated Press contributed to this report.